 - IDEM is at a 10 year low in staffing, limiting its ability to perform critical tasks such as water quality monitoring.

 - DNR has over 200 staff vacancies – a 15% vacancy rate – and does not have sufficient funding to maintain and repair its buildings and facilities on state properties such as state parks and recreation areas, and has fewer field personnel who provide important habitat protection and land management advice to private landowners.

 Of further concern is the insufficient state investment in public transit, which has been static for years and was facing a 3% cut for the 2015-17 biennium.
-However, the House of Representatives has modestly increased transit funding – a $1.7 million increase over the Governor’s budget in FY 2016, and a $4.7 million increase in FY 2017.
-This amount is divided among 65 local transit agencies, who are facing rising costs of fuel and operations as well as increased demand for their service.
+This cut was reaffirmed in the Senate Appropriations’ bill.
+As a result, our 65 local transit agencies will be hard-pressed to maintain service as they face rising operations costs as well as increased demand for their service.

 Unlike our neighboring states of Illinois, Michigan, and Wisconsin, until recently the state provided virtually no support for intercity passenger rail service.
 This is changing, however, as the Pence administration has begun funding the Chicago to Indianapolis Hoosier State rail service in partnership with the communities along the route, and is close to finalizing a new agreement to keep the service running.

 In order to address these budgetary concerns, HEC supports the following:

 - Maintaining IDEM and DNR budgets at their 2013-2015 levels.

 - A $2.5 million appropriation for the Indiana Heritage Trust in 2017, and $1 million a year for Clean Water Indiana.